 3. Be fireworks ready.
 Have a plan for anxious pets.
 Loud noises such as thunder and fireworks are a common source of anxiety and without fail freaked out, anxious dogs escape the home and often run into danger, and into our emergency clinics.
 If your pet is affected by anxiety you need to make sure they are secure in the home and that they have a safe space that they can retreat to for comfort.
 An anxious dog cannot be safely left alone in these cases, even (especially) when medicated.
-This plan also includes ensuring their microchip details have your up to date contact details on there, just in case.
+It almost goes without saying, but always ensure your pet’s microchip details have your current contact details, just in case.

 4. Be Christmas tree wise.
 Many things can go wrong here – infections from drinking bacteria loaded stagnant water the tree is sitting in, electrocution from chewing tree lights, obstruction or injury from eating glass or other decorations including tinsel, and gut irritation from eating pine tree needles.
 So your safety plan includes: